TAMUCC Engineering · Senior Design 2025

 City stormwater systems and urban waterways accumulate debris rapidly after rain events.
 ADDRAR provides a cost-effective automated cleanup alternative to manual crew dispatch.

-• Automated stormwater drain cleanup
+• Automated stormwater drain response

 Port & Marina Operations